kxctbetty/mcp-n8n-server/README.md

 # MCP n8n API Server

-A Node.js server that provides an interface to interact with n8n workflows through the Model Context Protocol (MCP).
+An mcp server that provides an interface to interact with n8n workflows through the Model Context Protocol (MCP).

 ## Features